 Detection of other parts of the Electromagnetic spectrum

 Many insects, like bees, can identify ultraviolet (UV) light, which offers them some assistance with finding nectar in blooms.
 Plant species that rely on insect pollination may owe conceptive accomplishment to their appearance in bright light as opposed to how beautiful they appear to people.
 Birds, as well, can see in the UV light, and some possess sex-related markings on their plumage that are visible just in the UV range of the spectrum.
-Cats and dogs also have the capacity to see in the UV light which is invisible to the human eye as learnt during our Physics tuition class on EM Spectrum.
+Cats and dogs also have the capacity to see in the UV light which is invisible to the human eye as learnt during our A level Physics tuition class on EM Spectrum.

 There are many animals that can detect infrared, relatively a few of them can sense it through their eyes.
 Snakes are a good example when it comes to infrared “vision”.
 The more established boids, a class that incorporates pythons and boas, have pits lined with warmth sensors along their lower and upper jaws.
 The crotaline, pit snakes, have a sensor-lined film extended over a pit between their nose and eyes.